raycarter/often_used_linux_cli_commands/README.md

 	# modify owner of a file or dir
 	chown uid filename

-	modify group of a file or dir
+	# modify group of a file or dir
 	chgrp groupname filename

+	# make new files and directories in one directory also having the same group
+	chmod g+s dirname

 	# search files or dirs that contain 'abc' in name
 	find -name '*abc*'